Climate Justice Fund

 - £1 million to the UN Capacity-Building Initiative for Transparency (2016 to 2017) on a one-off basis

-The remainder of the CJF will be distributed via two separate funds, launched in 2017, which signify a more strategically focused approach going forward.
-These funds are:
+From 2017, the CJF will be distributed via two new programmes, launched in 2017, which signify a more strategically focused approach going forward.
+These programmes are:

-- the Climate Challenge Fund Malawi (CCFM), based around the principles of our successful domestic Climate Challenge Fund
+- the Climate Challenge Programme Malawi (CCPM), based around the principles of our successful domestic Climate Challenge Fund

-We launched the Climate Justice Innovation Fund (CJIF), funded by the CJF, on 5 June 2017 to support projects developing innovative solutions for strengthening African communities against the effects of climate change.
+We launched the Climate Justice Innovation Fund (CJIF) on 5 June 2017 to support projects developing innovative solutions for strengthening African communities against the effects of climate change.

-On 17 September 2017 it was announced that £600,000 of CJIF funding will be split between six Scottish organisations who are working with African partners on projects in our sub-Saharan priority countries of Malawi, Zambia and Rwanda.
+On 17 September 2017 it was announced that £600,000 of CJIF funding will be split between six Scottish organisations who are working with African partners on projects in our sub-Saharan priority countries of Malawi, Zambia and Rwanda over the next three years.